 “There are still one or two exclusions, but the Commission and European parliament have evidently looked very closely at where exclusions had been mischievously applied, and they have dealt with it.”

 Potentially, it could have done, and many brands will have seen costs increase.
-For a start, everything has to be tested, but also, compared to the testing fees that those companies already making products to EN 13595 have paid, the new testing process could cost as much as three times more; however, competition in the marketplace among test houses has kept a check on fees.
+For a start, everything has to be tested and certified, but also, compared to the testing fees that those companies already making products to EN 13595 have paid, the new testing process could have cost as much as three times more; however, competition in the marketplace among test houses has kept a check on fees.